 Flexible Spending Account

-Employees may incur expenses in the medical and/or dependent care accounts through the end of the month in which they last work.
+Employees may incur expenses in the medical and/or dependent care accounts through the last date of employment.
 Employees will have an additional 30 days following that to turn in receipts to request reimbursement.
 For those employees participating in the medical account, the option to continue participation following separation is available on an after-tax basis.
 Please contact Discovery Benefits directly to obtain information on this option.

 - NDPERS Defined Benefit Plan – Upon separation of employment, employees participating in the NDPERS retirement plan will have the option defer (leave with NDPERS), refund or rollover their retirement account.
 Employees must notify NDPERS of their decision by completing the appropriate paperwork.

 - TIAA-CREF Defined Contribution Plan – Upon separation of employment, employees participating in the TIAA-CREF retirement plan may contact TIAA-CREF directly to discuss their options.
 The TIAA-CREF counseling line is 1-800-842-2776.

 Payment of Annual & Sick Leave

 Employees will receive their leave payout on the first pay period following their last regular check.
 Leave payment for annual leave is made at 100%, except for those employees that have signed an agreement prior to employment forfeiting unused annual leave.
 Sick leave payment is made at 10% of the balance to employees with 10 or more continuous years of service.
 Applicable taxes are withheld from leave payments.